caseyverse/legends/src/characters/torneth.md

 ## Description

-A greedy Tabaxi, Torneth is a former upper-class wizard whom upon discovering the Manual of the Phoenix, unlocked a hidden curse that magically bonded him to the book and turned him into a black furred demon in the process.
-He now lives an immortal life within the ruins of an old tower.
-Despite this, he still free to roam around, but can't go too far.
-Torneth will never admit the book's curse as it does give him great pain to think about the life he lost centuries ago.
-Ironically, he has made the Manual of the Phoenix and the ruins it resides his new home and will lie about location of the book when asked.
-He will secretly attempt to get mana from any mages that tries to get the book in order to gain more power.
-Despite his greedy behavior, he has mellowed out somewhat, revealing his true personality: he loves to collect fossils, read books, and his upper-class behavior has since resurfaced.
+Torneth is a Tabaxi was once a famously wealthy wizard rumored to have disappeared.
+Truth was he had turned him into a black furred demon inside a ruined tower but no one knows why and refuses to say why.
+Torneth wears a top-half of an ox skull as a hat, a shredded shirt and loincloth.
+Though centuries old, Torneth looks quite young as he hasn't physically aged since becoming a demon.
+Despite his greed, he has mellowed out somewhat, revealing his true personality: he loves to collect fossils, read books, his wealthy behavior has since resurfaced.
+Torneth will even treat furries like a wealthy furry he once was.
+Like everyone else, Torneth has heard about the legendary [Artemis](artemis.md) and is quite fearful of his power.

 ## Usage